 What requirements must I meet to take summer classes at DU?

 If you're a current DU undergraduate, you can register for summer classes via webCentral.
-You may also eligible to take summer courses if you're an undergraduate student at another college or university—see Visiting Students.
-Because of diverse degree requirements, we recommend that you work with your faculty adviser on your course selections.
+You may also be eligible to take summer courses if you're an undergraduate student at another college or university—see Visiting Students.
+Because of diverse degree requirements, we recommend that you work with your faculty advisor on your course selections.

 How many courses may I take during summer quarter?

 Students may take up to 18 credits during summer term.
 Students who want to take an overload need permission from the Office of Academic Advising.